anbox-cloud/discourse-docs/howto/port/configure-watchdog.md

 The [watchdog](https://discourse.ubuntu.com/t/application-manifest/24197#watchdog) monitors the app installed by the boot package.
-By default, it terminates the container if the app crashes or is moved to the background.
+By default, it terminates the instance if the app crashes or is moved to the background.

 ## Disable the watchdog

 When you create an application, the watchdog is enabled by default.
-However, when the watchdog is enabled, it's difficult to identify a problem or debug a porting issue, because the container is terminated when the watchdog is triggered.
+However, when the watchdog is enabled, it's difficult to identify a problem or debug a porting issue, because the instance is terminated when the watchdog is triggered.

 To overcome this problem, temporarily disable the watchdog in the application manifest: